googleapis/python-logging/docs/std-lib-integration.rst

       to standard out, to be read and parsed by a GCP logging agent
     - This is the default handler on Kubernetes Engine, Cloud Functions and Cloud Run

-Using the Standard Library
+Standard Library
 ---------------------------

-After the Google Cloug Logging library has been setup with the Python :mod:`logging` standard library, you can begin to send logs with the standard logging library as you normally would:
+After you setup the Google Cloud Logging library with the Python :mod:`logging` standard library, you can send logs with the standard logging library as you normally would:

 .. literalinclude:: ../samples/snippets/handler.py
     :start-after: [START logging_handler_usage]